-The RPD MUST convert the distance into an additional maximum DHCT distance time offset as shown in Table 12.
+The RPD MUST convert the distance into an additional maximum DHCT distance time offset as shown in Table 12 - Distance to Time Offset Conversion.

 The RPD MUST add the maximum DHCT distance time offset to the implementation specific time offset described in Section 6.1.5.4.
 The distances correspond to the following time offsets: